 It is worth noting that a true inheritance tax was abolished from the Portuguese legislation in 2004 and it was substituted by the “Imposto do Selo”, which covers several transactions in Portugal and inheritance too.
 Therefore, it is not a special tax for inheritance.

-Our Portuguese inheritance lawyers can talk you through exactly how inheritance tax rules in Portugal and the UK will apply to your estate, then help you get in place the right measures to ensure your estate is as tax efficient as it can be.
+Our legal team can talk you through exactly how inheritance tax rules in Portugal and the UK will apply to your estate, then help you get in place the right measures to ensure your estate is as tax efficient as it can be.

 Advice for executors of Portuguese Wills and UK Wills